SilkRose/Pony/stories/letters-of-lament/01-dear-twilight-sparkle.md

 It started out small, I just wanted to hang out with you more.
 Simple enough, even harmless back then, but that didn't last long.
 I didn't know it at the time, but there was a reason I wanted to be around you more.

 I like you a lot Twilight, like a lot a lot.
-Like in a romantic way… I have a crush on you, and instead of just talking to you about it, I went and ruined it all and got myself banned from the library.
+Like in a romantic way… I have a crush on you, and instead of just talking to you about it, I went and ruined it all and our friendship.

 Seeing you mad at me was the worstest feeling I ever felt.
 Like this sinking pit of helplessness in my stomach that kept going lower and lower.
 I wanted to hug you and apologize and beg for forgiveness right then and there.
 But, all I could do was stand there.